Wenchi: Sports

 The inhabitants of Wenchi are sports fanatics; many residents follow several Wenchi-based sports teams.
 Current second division team is Wenchiman.
 The team Unity Sporting Club, a sports academy, is located in Wenchi.
+Young Apostle football club is a team that promoted to the Ghana Premier in 2024, is located at Wenchi.
+Wenchi is the home town of Professional footballers including Asamoah Gyan, Baffoe Gyan and Felix Afena-Gyan.